1300 241 141

 • Take a discovery walk through a heathland and along a forest-lined river to its estuary in Australia’s coastal wilderness

-• Have a unique conservation opportunity to spend time on a beautiful beach removing invasive species from the remote coastlines of Eastern Victoria
+• Have a unique conservation opportunity to spend time on a beautiful beach, removing invasive plant species from the remote coastlines of Eastern Victoria

 • Visit the Krowathunkooloong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale